epfml/disco/mobile-browser-based-version/server/README.md

 From this folder, you can run the server on localhost:8080 with `npm start` after running `npm install`.

+### Testing the servers before deploying

+The server is deployed inside a docker container, thus before deploying it, we can locally test the container to see if any new dependencies work (The container runs a 20.04 Ubuntu server).
+See [docker guide](https://docs.docker.com/get-started/)
 ### Deploying the server to the cloud

 Google App Engine (GAE) creates an HTTPS certificate automatically, making this the easiest way to deploy the helper server in the Google Cloud Platform.